Skip to main content

 Running an AI agent on a standard VPS or cloud instance works until it doesn't.
 Agents need to remember context across conversations (persistent memory), execute code without risking the host system (sandboxing), and sometimes run local inference on GPUs.
 You can cobble this together yourself on AWS or GCP, or you can use infrastructure designed for it.

 AgentHost's persistent memory layer stores agent state in a low-latency key-value store.
-The company claims 40% faster context retrieval compared to standard database-backed memory solutions.
+The company claims up to 40% faster context retrieval compared to standard database-backed memory solutions.
 For agents that maintain long conversation histories or reference large knowledge bases, retrieval speed directly affects response time.

 The sandboxed execution environments use kernel-level isolation with granular network egress controls.
 Your agent can execute code, call APIs, and access tools without the ability to compromise the host or other tenants.
 This matters more as agents gain autonomy and tool-use capabilities.